International Piano and Strings Competition 2024

 1. Age category and time limit for the application video recording of the first piece:

-Second piece from the Standard Repertoire (no time limit) can be accepted with $40 additional fee.
+Second audition piece (no time limit) can be accepted for an additional $50 fee.

 Extra performance time up to 1 minute can be accepted for the Winners Recital with $100 additional fee.